 - 1. Parents must write to the school, giving authorisation for medicines/ treatment to be administered to their children.
-This needs to be included in instructions regarding the quantity and frequency of administration. - 2.
+This needs to include instructions regarding the quantity and frequency of administration - 2.
 The medicines must be brought into school and must be specifically prescribed.
-Further details which state a) the name of the medicine b) the dosage c) the time of administration - 3.
+Further details which states a) the name of the medicine b) the dosage c) the time of administration - 3.
 Medicines will be kept in a secure place by staff in accordance with safety requirements.